skills/write-javascript-actions/README.md

 **To start this course: [<img width="150" alt="Use this template" src="https://user-images.githubusercontent.com/1221423/148581131-555c0fb8-5361-4450-a760-75fa6219a2fc.png">](https://github.com/InfomagnusOrg/github-actions-writing-javascript-actions/generate)**

 > We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).<br>
 > After you make your own repository, wait about 20 seconds and refresh.
-I will go to the next step.

 Over the duration of this course you will learn the skills needed to begin using and customizing GitHub Actions to fit your unique workflow scenarios.

-- **Who is this for**: Developers, GitHub users, users new to Git, students, managers, teams.
+- **Who is this for**: Developers, GitHub users, users new to Git, students, managers, and for teams.
 - **What you'll learn**:
   - Consume actions within a workflow file
   - Create custom JavaScript based actions
   - Publish your newly created action to the marketplace

-- **Prerequisites**: Before you take this course, you may want to go through the following courses: taking the following courses:
+**Prerequisites**: Before you take this course, you may want to go through the following courses:
 - [Hello, GitHub Actions!](https://lab.github.com/github/hello-github-actions!) to learn the basics of how GitHub Actions work
 - [GitHub Actions: Continuous Integration](https://lab.github.com/githubtraining/github-actions:-continuous-integration) to dive deeper into a workflow file